Calibration of syndrome measurements in a single experiment: Examples

 with $\lambda\in[0,1]$, the error probabilities are

-First we look at the calibration measurement.
-We use the state $\ket{\psi_s}$ of Eq.~(\ref{eq:productstate}), which has
+First, we look at the calibration measurement.
+We use the state $\ket{\psi}$ of Eq.~(\ref{eq:productstate}), which has

-From the expectation values of the first measurement in the calibration experiment we can calculate the factors $\gamma_s$.
-For our simple noise model it turns out that they only depend on the number $n_{\gamma,s}$ of gates which can introduce errors affecting the respective outcome.
+as can be confirmed by a direct calculation.
+From the expectation values of the first measurement in the calibration experiment we can calculate the factors $\gamma_s$, see Eq.~(\ref{eq:betagamma}).
+We inspect the circuit, see Fig.~\ref{fig:flagqubitcircuits}, and consider pairs of gates and measurements.
+From this we see that for our simple noise model there are only three possibilities: the gate noise does not affect the measurement, only $X$- or only $Z$-errors affect the measurement.
+Therefore the factors $\gamma_s$ only depend on the number $n_{\gamma,s}$ of gates which can introduce errors affecting the respective outcome.
 The relation reads

 For each of the 64 stabilizer elements the values are given by

 Analogously